Hierarchical high-throughput screening of alkaline-stable lithium-ion conductors combining machine learning and first-principles calculations: Results

 To investigate if both high Li-ion conductivity and high alkaline stability can be achieved in the same composition, we plot in Figure \ref{fig:Li_conductivity} (c) max $\Delta\phi_{pbx}$ of all final SSE candidates (74 NASICON SSEs and 121 garnet SSEs), including the compounds considered in Figures \ref{fig:Li_conductivity} (a) and (b), as a function of Li content.
 The results show different trends between NASICON and garnet compounds: the NASICON compounds do not exhibit a clear dependence of max $\Delta\phi_{pbx}$ on the Li content, while the lowest max $\Delta\phi_{pbx}$ value increases with Li content for the garnet compounds.
 Our results suggest that for NASICON compounds, the Li-ion conductivity can potentially be optimized by tuning Li content without sacrificing the alkaline stability.
-However, for garnet compounds, Li stuffing increases Li-ion conductivity at the expense of the alkaline stability.
-As the improved alkaline stability of garnets with lower Li content is associated with the incorporation of specific high-valent transition metal cations (i.e., \ch{W^{6+}}, \ch{Ta^{5+}}, and \ch{Nb^{5+}}), careful compositional optimization is required to identify the sweet spot where garnet compounds can achieve both high Li-ion conductivity and robust alkaline stability.
+However, for garnet compounds, Li stuffing increases Li-ion conductivity at the expense of the alkaline stability, posing a fundamental challenge for designing garnet-type conductors with well-balanced alkaline stability and ionic conductivity.